khuynh16/poker/README.md

 This application will allow the user to play poker against computer bots and to keep record of statistics.

+# Website

+* The project is currently hosted on Heroku: https://game-of-poker.herokuapp.com/

+# CHANGE LOGS

+* 4/14
+  * Website is hosted on Heroku
+  * Current capabilities: front end visuals, providing accurate hands for blackjack, displaying correct number of computer bots to play against
+  * No back end implemented as of yet, no actual function besides displaying 2-hand cards in blackjack

 ## General Notes:

 * will utilize the MEAN stack (e.g. MongoDB, Express.js, Angular, Node.js)